Owning your own home has always been part of living the American Dream.

 Here are some reasons people prefer to design their own home instead of buying:

 Customization is limited

 Because you are buying a home that is already built, little customization is possible unless you are able and willing to remodel the existing home.
-While remodeling is an option, it sometimes is easier to build your own house from scratch.
+While remodeling is an option, it can sometimes be easier to build your own house from scratch.

 Potential maintenance issues

 Before you purchase an existing home, it is good to have a licensed home inspector perform a thorough investigation of the house.
 This makes you aware of any potential issues or maintenance concerns before you buy the home.